SESYNC-ci/remote-sensing-classification-lesson/docs/_slides/raster_classification.md

 ~~~
-[1] 450  17
+[1] 450  16
 ~~~
 {:.output}

 ===

-Predict on testing data using rpart model fitted with training data.
+Predict on testing data using rpart model fitted with testing data.